 Scrap RecyclerFoolish Burial on legs for this archetype.
 All Crystrons are machines so you can mill whatever you need.
 Usually it’s gonna be Sulfefnir to get your other plays in motion, but depending on what effect would help you, you can mill any other non-tuner for their graveyard effects.
 Definite staple that has amazing level for this archetype’s playstyle.
 However, because of the introduction of Fiendish Chain makes Scrap slightly less valuable, unlike Undine which mills as a cost.

 Genex UndineGenex Controller to be able to use the mill effect.
 While it has stronger body than Scrap Recycler, if you draw all of your Genex Controllers you can not mill anything from your deck.
 Other advantage of undine is adding a free controller to your hand, which has synergy with skill Level Duplication as well as it being generally useful as level 3 tuner.
 Because of deck's need to utilize tech cards, it's recommended to run both Scrap and Undine to compensate for deck size.
-Undine is also mandatory if you are playing some sort of deck using Sea Stealth Attack and Citadel Whale, or you are playing a 30 card variant.
+Undine is also mandatory if you are playing variant that uses Sea Stealth Attack and Citadel Whale.

 Spells & Traps